I Don't Know Anybody Else: Chart performance

 "I Don't Know Anybody Else" entered the top 10 in Austria, Finland, France, Ireland, Norway, Sweden, Switzerland and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number five.
 In the UK, the single peaked at number four during its second week on the UK Singles Chart, on 18 February 1990.
 Additionally, it was a top 20-hit in Italy and West Germany and a top-30 hit in the Netherlands.
 Outside Europe, it peaked at number one on the US Billboard Dance Club Play chart and entered the top 10 in Australia, where it peaked at number six and was awarded a gold record after 35,000 singles were shipped there.
 In New Zealand, it reached number 25.
+In West Asia, "I Don't Know Anybody Else" became a top-10 hit also in Israel, peaking at number ten on 18 March 1990.

 Retrospective response

 In 2009, the Daily Vault's Michael R. Smith described it as "effective and timeless" in his review of Dreamland, and added that it now "sound fresher and fuller of life than ever."
 Vibe magazine listed the song at number 11 in their list of "Before EDM: 30 Dance Tracks from the '90s That Changed the Game" in 2013.
 They wrote that the song "helped propel Italian house group Black Box into international fame thanks to the track's strong vocals (exhibited by Martha Wash) fused with beats laid down by club DJ Daniele Davoli and keyboard wiz Mirko Limoni".